vaibhav90/NES_Project/README.md

 rssi_floor contains source to run the RSSI scanner //Originally written by Carlo Alberto Boano, Copyrights maintained.
 Results folder contains spreedsheets of all the RSSI and power readings while generating the patterns

-Folder my_scripts contains some python scripts to read files and plot grpahs
+Folder my_scripts contains some python scripts to read files and plot graphs

 The power_trace folder contains the interference patterns code with the power monitoring functionalities inserted.